jorgecarleitao/pyglet-gui/docs/manager.rst

     .. method:: pop_to_top

-        Pops this manager to the top, both in handling window events and drawing in the batch.
+        Calls :meth:`ViewerManagerGroup.pop_to_top`.

-    For its viewers, the manager has 4 default sub-groups exposed by the attribute group:
+    For drawing viewers, this manager has 4 sub-groups exposed by the attribute :attr:`group`:

     .. attribute:: group

-        A dictionary of 4 key-strings 'panel', 'background', 'foreground', 'highlight' mapping to 4 pyglet.graphics.OrderedGroup with orders 10, 20, 30 and 40 respectively.
+        A dictionary of 4 key-strings: 'panel', 'background', 'foreground', 'highlight' mapping to 4 pyglet.graphics.OrderedGroup with orders 10, 20, 30 and 40 respectively.

         When a graphic element is generated by the Viewer, the viewer has to decide which group to use to that element.
-        This property is exposed in each viewer by the method :meth:`pyglet_gui.core.Viewer.get_batch`.
+        This property is exposed in each viewer by the method :meth:`pyglet_gui.core.Managed.get_batch`.

     .. attribute:: window

-        A Pyglet window where ViewerManagers lives, exposed as a property.
+        A Pyglet window where the ViewerManager lives, exposed as a property.

         The manager uses Pyglet's window to know where it has to be positioned, and to assign itself as an handler.

-        This property has write permission to assign another window to the manager.
+        This property is writable to assign another window to the manager.

     .. method:: get_position